codepath/android_guides/Menus-and-Popups.md

 ## Overview

-Context Menus are the simplest way to provide the the user with a consistent experience for executing contextual actions.
-Of course the most common actions for an activity should live on the primary [[Action Bar|Defining The ActionBar]] but actions that are specific to an item or element can be displayed contextually using secondary menus.
-In addition, apps often need to display popup overlays that contain either menus or additional content.
-This guide covers how to manage menus and popups within your applications.
+Apps often need to provide the user with a consistent experience for executing actions that are contextually specific.
+The most common actions for an activity live on the default [[Action Bar|Defining The ActionBar]] but actions that are more specific to an item or element can be displayed contextually using menus and popups.
+In addition to menus, apps often need to display popup overlays that contain informational content.
+This guide covers how to manage menus and popups within your Android apps.

 ## Usage